richard-smith-67/Fast-800/docs/index.md

 Final snack at 8pm - 2 slices of cheese on toast with onion and salad cream (nom!)

-Lots of cups of coffee throughout day
+Lots of cups of coffee throughout day.

 ## Day 0